 By Xie Xinmin

-In 2001, I believed in theand joined the church choir.
+In 2001, I believed in theand joined choir.
 Afterward, I usually sang hymns and danced to praise God, living in the joy every day.

 The “Theater Troupe” of Our Church